-While the bureau has assured data users that it is aware of the problems in the demonstration data set and is working to improve its differential privacy process and therefore the accuracy of the data, NCSL submits that the bureau could provide such assurances if it released a second demonstration data set.
-NCSL is not aware of any bureau plans to do so and we urge a reconsideration of that decision given that an additional 120 days will most likely be added to its timeline.
+The bureau has assured data users that it is aware of the problems in the demonstration data set and is working to improve its differential privacy process and therefore the accuracy of the data.
+NCSL submits that the bureau could provide such assurances if it released a second demonstration data set.
+To date, the bureau has not made plans to do so and NCSL urges a reconsideration of that decision given that an additional 120 days will most likely be added to its timeline.